v-bigrab/foobar-vsts/docs/ProductInfo/vs-servicing-vs.md

 * For Visual Studio 2017, the service pack has not yet been designated.
 For Team Foundation Server 2017, the service pack has not yet been designated.

 * For Visual Studio 2015, the designated Service Pack is Update 3 with the latest release of  [KB3165756](https://msdn.microsoft.com/library/mt752379.aspx).
-For Team Foundation Server 2015, the designated Service Pack is Update 3.
+For Team Foundation Server 2015, there were two designated Service Packs - Update 3 and Update 4.
+Please see [Team Foundation Server product entry on the Lifecycle Policy site](https://support.microsoft.com/en-us/lifecycle/search?alpha=team%20foundation%20server%202015) for dates.

 * For Visual Studio 2013 and Team Foundation Server 2013, the designated Service Pack is Update 5.